jruby/jruby-rack/README.md

   runtime pool should be created serially in the foreground rather than spawning background threads.
 For environments where creating threads is not permitted.
+- `jruby.compat.version`: Set to "1.8" or "1.9" to make JRuby run a
+  specific version of Ruby.
 - `public.root`: Relative path to the location of your application's static assets.
 Defaults to `/`.
 - `gem.path`: Relative path to the bundled gem repository.
 Defaults to